Friends of the Bees

-Tee’s Plants proudly partners with Friends of the Bees (FOTB.ca) to support local garden projects that enhance pollinator habitats and promote environmental sustainability.
-Through this partnership, Tee’s Plants provides funding, supplies, and a diverse selection of pollinator-friendly plants to help create thriving gardens that benefit bees and other vital pollinators.
+Tee’s Plants proudly partners with the Friends of the Bees of Canada (FOTB.ca) to support local garden projects that enhance pollinator habitats and promote environmental sustainability.
+Through this partnership, Tee’s Plants provides some funding, supplies, and a diverse selection of pollinator-friendly plants to help create thriving gardens that benefit bees and other vital pollinators.
 By combining resources and expertise, Tee’s Plants and FOTB empower communities to cultivate beautiful, biodiverse spaces while raising awareness about the importance of pollinator conservation.
 This collaboration ensures that local gardens not only flourish but also contribute to a healthier, more sustainable environment for all.

 Free Plants